Marketers & Business Owners

 • Example 1: Keyboard Shortcuts: Implement keyboard shortcuts for frequent actions, such as ‘Ctrl + S’ for saving or ‘Ctrl + P’ for printing, which cater to expert users and enhance efficiency.

 • Example 2: Customisable Interface: Allow users to personalise their experience by offering options to change the layout, theme, or to save frequently used features or searches, making the website more adaptable to individual needs.
+This may require more complex custom web development.

 Other articles you may find interesting